About This Fundraiser

 TNKR 홍보대사 KEN EOM

 Hello everyone.
 This is a TNKR special ambassador, Ken Eom.
-I am also from North Korea.
+I am from North Korea.

 “Involvement would make a better and lovely world”